jgarzik/sqawk/doc/database.md

 ## Overview

-Sqawk implements a lightweight in-memory database engine that supports SQL operations on CSV data.
-The database is designed for performance and simplicity, focusing on providing essential SQL functionality for data analysis tasks directly on CSV files without requiring an external database engine.
+Sqawk implements a lightweight in-memory database engine that supports SQL operations on delimiter-separated data (CSV, TSV, etc.).
+The database is designed for performance and simplicity, focusing on providing essential SQL functionality for data analysis tasks directly on delimiter-separated files without requiring an external database engine.

 ## Table of Contents